TannerPerrien/meethue.co/_products/philips-hue-lightstrip-plus.md

   - 80 in/po base strip
   - 1 power adapter
 title: Philips Hue LightStrip Plus
-excerpt: The most flexible light source imaginable.
-Shape it, attach it to any solid surface and extend it up to 33 feet by adding 40 inch extensions.
+excerpt: 'For clarification, this is the 2nd gen lightstrip: i.e. the better, longer, brighter light strip.
+This is the most flexible light source imaginable.
+Shape it, attach it to any solid surface and extend it up to 33 feet by adding 40 inch extensions.'
 ---